inkubio/kiltisbot/README.md

 # kiltisbot

-Telegram bot to fetch an image of the guildroom of Inkubio and post it to a chat
+Telegram bot to fetch an image of the guildroom of Inkubio and post it to a chat.
+Also supports innovative spam via quotes and puns.

 Depends on a python telegram bot wrapper: https://github.com/python-telegram-bot/python-telegram-bot